Bringing people together to appreciate the natural world

 Clan-Kind was inspired by the Settlement project and working in partnership with Native American artist Cannupa Hanska Luger.
 This work additionally acts as a bridge for Plymothians, enabling them to access contemporary art from the indigenous people of North America.

-Clan-Kind explores heritage as not just information but inspiration and is funded by the National Lottery Heritage Fund, Arts Council England and Mayflower 400.
+National Lottery Heritage Fund, Arts Council England and Mayflower 400.